 In order for humankind to evolve spiritually, there is a need for us as a species to learn to think of other beings as ends rather than means.
 Perhaps no other physician has epitomized this concept more than Dr. Albert Schweitzer (1875-1965) through his philosophy of "reverence for life."
 Schweitzer was a rare and gifted individual whose immense creativity was complemented by an ability to distinguish the truly important from the less important, even when many of his ideas went against the mainstream of public opinion.
 Over a half century ago, Schweitzer wrote, "To the man who is truly ethical, all life is sacred, including that which from the human point of view seems lower on the scale."
 In a separate book on human ethics, he further observed, "Today it is considered an exaggeration to proclaim constant respect for every form of life as being a serious demand of a rational ethic.
 But the time is coming when people will be amazed that the human race was so long before it recognized that thoughtless injury to life is incompatible with real ethics."

 As more humans awaken to the deeper identity of other sentient beings, the seeds of evolution are created — seeds that will ultimately foster not only harmony between humans and other animals, but also between humans and other humans.

-(Reprinted from Sunrise magazine, June/July 1995.
+(From Sunrise magazine, June/July 1995.
 Copyright © 1995 by Theosophical University Press.
 This article first appeared in HSUS News, Fall 1994, and is reproduced by permission of the author)